RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

 ![alt_text](/assets/1_2.png "example_survey"){:width="60%"}

 You can export data from Survey Monkey easily by going to the “Analyze results” tab in a Survey and then click ”Save as”...”All response data”.
-It is recommended to download the "Actual answer text" so that you do not need to prepare the codebook manually.
+It is recommended to export the "Actual answer text" so that you do not need to prepare the codebook manually.